BardicDefense/purple-hack/spells.md

 The caster creates an invisible wall of force up to 100 ft long, 20 ft high, and 1 ft thick.
 The wall is impervious to all forms of attack.

-# 6TH RANK SPELLS

-#### Control Water

-_Transmutation (R: Long, D: Concentration, 2 hrs)_
-AoE: Up to 50-ft radius / 20 × 20.
-In the area of effect, the caster may raise or lower the water level up to 20 ft, create waves of up to that height, part the water, change its flow path, or (if water at least 25 ft deep) create a whirlpool that sucks any creature Huge or smaller to the bottom.
-The caster can choose any of the above effects when the spell is cast, and switch to a different one each round of the spell’s duration if desired.
+# Rank 6 Spells

 #### Control Weather

-_Transmutation (R: Self, 5-mi radius, D: 1 day)_
+_Transmutation (R: Self, 3-mi radius, D: Concentration)_
-The caster changes the weather in the local area.
-Weather can be shifted up to one step up or down from natural on the following scale: Sunny, Cloudy, Rainy, Stormy, Disastrous.
-Repeat casts can shift the scale further, but Disastrous weather can only be maintained in a given area for one day.
-Any change takes 10 minutes to occur.
+Weather conditions of the caster’s choosing manifest in the local area (see list of common conditions below).
+If the caster is harmed, moves, or takes any other action, the spell ends.
+This spell only functions outdoors.

+The following are common weather conditions.
+Others may be possible, at the Referee’s discretion.

+- Calm: Clears bad weather (though side-effects—e.g. mud after rain—remain).
+- Extreme heat: Dries up snow or mud (including the Mire spell).
+Creatures in the area move at half Speed.
+- Fog: Visibility drops to 20′.
+Creatures in the area move at half Speed and, at the Referee’s option, may also have a chance of getting lost.
+- High winds: Creatures in the area move at half Speed.
+Missile fire and flight are impossible.
+High winds may be used to increase the sailing speed of ships by 50%.
+In sandy areas, high winds cause sandstorms, reducing visibility to 20′.
+- Rain: –2 penalty to Attack Rolls with missile weapons.
+Mud forms after 3 Turns, halving Speed.
+- Snow: Visibility drops to 20′.
+Creatures in the area move at half Speed.
+  Bodies of water begin to freeze.
+After the snow thaws, mud remains and impedes movement.

 #### Deathshroud

 _Necromancy (R: Self, D: 10 minutes)_
-Save: Very Hard (Arc).
+Save: Arcana 17.
 A living creature touched by the caster has a black haze form around it, draining 20% of its current Hit Points.
 At the end of every round thereafter, the same loss is taken.
-A living creature that touches or strikes the caster must also save, but at one difficult level lower.
+A living creature that touches or strikes the caster must also save, but at with a +4 bonus.
 The spell can be ended by casting Dispel Magic, Restoration, or Cure Critical Wounds on the target, or killing the caster.

 #### Disintegrate

 _Evocation (R: Medium, D: Instant)_
-Save: Hard (Arc).
-The spell targets a single creature or object.
+Save: Arcana 14.
+The spell targets a single non-magical creature or object.
 If the target fails its save, it is reduced to dust.
 If the target succeeds, it takes 10d6 damage.

+#### Dweomerfire

+_Conjuration (R: Short, D: 1 Round)_
+The caster conjures a magical, prismatic flame that briefly engulfs any magical energy in a selected 20′ cube within range.
+Objects, areas, or creatures under the influence of magic are wreathed in flame.
+Creatures in contact suffer 1d6 damage.
+The imprinted energy patterns of memorised arcane spells burn the mind.
+Arcane spell-casters must make an Arcana 14 saving throw or suffer 1 damage per memorised spell.
+Spells cast by affected creatures this round and next explode in a conflagration of vivid energy.
+Creatures casting a spell must succeed on an Arcana 14 saving throw or suffer 3d6 damage, rendering the cast spell ineffective.

-#### Earthquake
+#### Earthquake Wave

-_Evocation (R: Long, D: 1 round)_
+_Evocation (R: Special, D: 1 round per 2 Levels of the caster)_
-AoE: 80-ft radius / 32 × 32.
-The ground shakes violently.
-All creatures within
-the area of effect must make a Hard (Dex) save or fall prone.
-Buildings may collapse.
+A repulsive earthquake 10' wide and 60' long emanates from the caster’s outstretched hands, pushing other creatures away and knocking them prone.
+The caster may turn to affect a new path each Round.
+All creatures in the path are pushed directly away from the caster at 30′ per Round and must make a Dexterity 14 saving throw or fall prone.
+Creatures attempting to move towards the caster are repelled at their Speed, if it is greater than 30.
+The caster must concentrate (no movement or other actions allowed) while repelling creatures.
+They may halt to perform other actions and then resume concentration.

 #### Energy Drain

 _Necromancy (R: Touch, D: Instant)_
-Save: Hard (Arc).
+Save: Arcana 14.
 The caster touches a living creature, draining 1d4 levels.

 #### Finger of Death

 _Necromancy (R: Medium, D: Instant)_
-Save: Very Hard (Arc).
+Save: Arcana 17.
 The caster points at one living target; if they fail their save, they die.

 #### Foresight